Updated August 2014

 Carbonite has three unlimited online backup plans, all of which have to be paid one year at a time.

 Carbonite is a very solid company with a long history (Internet-relative, of course) of keeping data securely backed up.
-If Backblaze doesn't fit your needs, Carbonite is a fantastic choice!
+If Backblaze or CrashPlan doesn't fit your needs, Carbonite is a fantastic choice!

 The Livedrive Backup plan is Livedrive's only truly unlimited online backup plan and costs $8.00 per month.